pancsta/asyncmachine-go/tools/cmd/am-dbg/README.md

 - **states tree**: list of all states and relations of the selected state machine, with their clock ticks, search-as-you-type, and error highlighting.
 - **log view**: highlighted log view with the current transition being selected.
-- **address bar**: navigate the hitory with 2 entries per machine.
+- **address bar**: navigate the history via back, fwd, copy, and paste
-- **stepping through transitions**: draws relations graph lines of the resolutions process in the states tree.
-- **time travel**: transition and steps timelines allow to navigate in time, even between different state machines.
+- **time travel**: the transition timeline allow to navigate in time, even between different state machines.
 - **transition info**: show number, machine time, type, states, states, and human time of each transition.
 - **import / export**: using Brotli and `encoding/gob`, it's easy to save and share dump files.
 - **filters**: filters narrow down both the number of transitions, and log messages.